mohamed001-eltonopy/terraform-prepation/README.md

    aws configure list

  Note:
-    Route tabkes : in aws is like virtual Routers that route and handle the traffic inside/outside your vpc/subnets.
+    Route tables : in aws is like virtual Routers that route and handle the traffic inside/outside your vpc/subnets.
     User Data: is an entry point script that executed on ec2 when the server is initiated

  Modules: to not make all of our configurations in one file but to make it modular so basically break up parts of our configurations into logical groups